 - Provide an on-line training grant to individuals idled as a result of COVID-19.
 This has the benefit of making use of downtime to enhance skill sets that will contribute to B.C.’s economic recovery once the current crisis abates.

 - Create some additional assurance for businesses, such as a new form of unpaid leave, e.g. A Public Health Emergency Leave.
 It should cover the period of disruption due to COVID-19 and clarify employers will not be subject to constructive dismissal claims that meet the criteria of a COVID-related layoff.
 The allowance for “unforeseen circumstances” under the Employment Standards Act likely provides the basis for such leaves, but the business community requires legal certainty on this matter.

-- Suspend WorkSafeBC premium collection for six months (Q1 payments have been deferred until June 30, 2020.
-We would like to see Q2 payments deferred as well)
+- Suspend WorkSafeBC premium collection for six months.
+Q1 payments have been deferred until June 30, 2020.
+We continue to advocate for Q2 payments to also be deferred.

 Prompt government payment to vendors

 Expedite payments to vendors owed by the provincial government and its Agencies, Boards and Commissions.
 For example, the provincial government was recently apprised of lagging payments to contractors working on the Site C Clean Energy project.
 Concerted provincial government efforts to expedite payments for services rendered are a tangible way that government and its statutory bodies can assist with acute cash flow issues being faced by many B.C. businesses.